oracle/weblogic-kubernetes-operator/site/developer.md

 ## Running integration tests

 The project includes integration tests that can be run against a Kubernetes cluster.
 If you want to use these tests, you will need to provide your own Kubernetes cluster.
 You will need to obtain the `kube.config` file for an administrator user and make it available on the machine running the build.
-Tests will run against Kubernetes 1.7.x and 1.8.x currently.
-There are some issues with 1.9, which are being worked on.
+Tests will run against Kubernetes 1.7.5+, 1.8.0+, 1.9.0+, and 1.10.0.

 To run the tests, uncomment the following `execution` element in the `pom.xml` file and update the `KUBECONFIG` to point to your kube config file.